openbaton/fm-system/README.md

 spring.datasource.password=changeme
 ```

-In case your DB is running remotely, you can specifcy a different host, instead of localhost, in the following property (be careful to have port 3306 open and accessible from remote):
+In case your database is running remotely, you can specify a different host, instead of localhost, in the following property (be careful to have port 3306 open and accessible from remote):

 ```bash
 spring.datasource.url=jdbc:mysql://localhost:3306/faultmanagement
 ```

-## Additional configurion options
+## Additional configuration options

-As already mentioned in the previous section, in the folder "etc" of this project, there is a file called fms.properties containing all the default properties values used by the FM system.
 You should update this file in order to make it work with your NFVO instance.
 Change the Open Baton related properties section:

 ```bash